skai111/db48x/doc/3-Types.md

 floating-point representation.

 Using a binary format is not recommended if you need exact results on decimal values, for example adding monetary amounts.
-As an example, if you enable 16-digit hardware binary floating-point and add `0.20` and `0.45`, the result is `0.65000 00000 00000 022`.
+As an illustration, if you enable 16-digit hardware binary floating-point and add `0.20` and `0.45`, the result is `0.65000 00000 00000 022`.
 This is not a bug, but a limitation of the floating-point representation.
 The same computation with `SoftwareFloatingPoint`